maxamillion/awx/INSTALL.md

 > As mentioned above, in [Prerequisites](#prerequisites-1), the prerequisites are required on the remote host.

 > When deploying to a remote host, the playbook does not execute tasks with the `become` option.
-For this reason, make sure the user that connects to the remote host has privileges to run the `docker` command.
+For this reason, make sure the user that connects to the remote host has privileges when running with the `docker` container runtime option.
 This typically means that non-privileged users need to be part of the `docker` group.

 #### Inventory variables